When “Happy New Year” Feels Like the Happiest Lie Ever

 Prioritize Hydration

 I don’t mean add an extra cup of coffee to your morning routine and call yourself hydrated.
-As adults, we should be aiming for half our body weight in ounces of water or other hydrating beverages per day.
+As adults, we should aim for half our body weight in ounces of water or other hydrating beverages daily.

-Lately, as a busy, pregnant, stay-at-home, work-from-home mom, I find myself assessing my total water intake around 7 pm and realizing I’m severely behind my goal.
-On days like this, I will often mix up a packet of LMNT in my 40-oz Owala cup and try to drink as much of it as I can before my head hits the pillow.
-While it’s not the same as hitting my total ounce intake goal, my body is getting many vital nutrients and minerals from the LMNT powder, and it’s doing a better job of hydrating my body than just 40-oz of water would on its own.
+Lately, as a stay-at-home mom of two, I find myself assessing my total water intake around 7 pm and realizing I’m severely behind my goal.
+On days like this, I often mix up a packet of LMNT in my 40 oz Owala cup and try to drink as much as possible before my head hits the pillow.
+While it’s not the same as hitting my total ounce intake goal, my body is getting many vital nutrients and minerals from the LMNT powder, and it’s doing a better job of hydrating my body than just 40 oz of water would on its own.

 (Interested in trying LMNT?
 Use my link to snag yourself a free sample pack with any order!)